-"There is a current and growing field of architecture practical and aesthetic needs, at the that explores organic forms (eg Architecture New Zealand Mar/Apr 93: Martyn Evans' delightful houses) and this could possibly be ascribed to the growing sensitivity towards non-rigid structures generally - social, psychological, personal and architectural."
+"There is a current and growing field of architecture that explores organic forms (eg Architecture New Zealand Mar/Apr 93: Martyn Evans' delightful houses) and this could possibly be ascribed to the growing sensitivity towards non-rigid structures generally - social, psychological, personal and architectural."

-Smith says that curvilinear forms are simply part of any architect's vocabulary while Jowett adds that they ies." are very hard to use successfully.
+Smith says that curvilinear forms are simply part of any architect's vocabulary while Jowett adds that they are very hard to use successfully.

-Treadwell finds the three "myths" discussed above years a number of women "depressingly familiar".
-Women architects are said to "be 'better' at areas that are considered to be secondary in architecture, the detail (opposed to structure) and cussed their current procolour (again opposed to structure through its interpretation as a concern of surface).
+Treadwell finds the three "myths" discussed above "depressingly familiar".
+Women architects are said to "be 'better' at areas that are considered to be secondary in architecture, the detail (opposed to structure) and colour (again opposed to structure through its interpretation as a concern of surface).
 The qualities that are traditionally associated with women working in architecture tend to be areas marginal to the profession."